rsmdt/quarry.nvim/README.md

             "williamboman/mason.nvim",
             "williamboman/mason-lspconfig.nvim",

-            -- the default server config assumes that you use lspconfig.
-If this is not the case, -- you can omit this and override with your own implementaiotn (see below examples).
+            -- Optional for NeoVim 0.11+: quarry.nvim automatically uses the native -- vim.lsp.config() API when available.
+For NeoVim 0.10, lspconfig is required.
-            -- quarry.nvim will gracefully handle if lspconfig is not available.
+            -- You can also override with your own implementation (see examples below).
             "neovim/nvim-lspconfig"
         },
     }